mars-protocol/whitepaper/README.md

 Rovers effectively allow for a “rebundled” DeFi experience as users would be able to access their favourite tokens, farms, and protocols, using leverage, through the Mars credit account.
 This integrated experience represents the next evolution of DeFi, providing a user experience (UX) comparable to centralised exchanges (CEXes) on many important dimensions (such as speed, leverage, liquidation penalty, and asset choice), while gaining the potential to integrate key DeFi primitives and maintaining the advantages of decentralisation: self-custody and censorship-resistance.

-This new architecture leads to significant advantages as detailed in Fig. 1.
+This new architecture leads to significant advantages, as detailed in Fig. 1.

 <p style="text-align: center; font-weight: bold">Fig. 1: Classic C2C Lending vs. Mars v2 C2C Lending</p>